yunyaogu/yunyaogu.github.io/README.md

 #HaveSomeSelfAwarenesses #YourInsecuritesLookLikeAJoke

 # Continuous improvement is hard, while performative innovation photographs beautifully.
 And corporations love a good photo.
 Noted.
-# Back off RISD & design CUNTS
+# Back off RISD & CUNTS
-# Confess your overthinking
-# As I confess to Guadalupe for judgement - we're all unfortunate without her mercy.
+# We're all unfortunate without Guadalupe's mercy.
-# Don't ching chung and fuss with your puss - just save your grace for your gynecology treatment & corporate DEI strategy budget
+# Don't ching chung and fuss with your puss - just save it for your gynecology treatment bill & corporate DEI strategy budget
 ---

 ## IMAGE